danpiths/go-mcp-sse-proxy/README.md

 # Go MCP SSE Proxy

+> **⚠️ ARCHIVED PROJECT**
+>
+> This project has been archived and is no longer maintained due to persistent stability and reliability issues that made it unsuitable for production use.
+The proxy exhibited unpredictable behavior under load, leading to resource exhaustion and service interruptions that could not be adequately resolved.
+>
+> **I recommend using my [TypeScript MCP SSE Proxy](https://github.com/danpiths/ts-mcp-sse-proxy) as an alternative to this project.**

 A high-performance Server-Sent Events (SSE) proxy server designed for the Model Context Protocol (MCP), built in Go.
 This proxy enables efficient real-time communication between MCP clients and servers while providing rate limiting, security features, and process management.

 ## Features